tfausak/tfausak.github.io/_posts/2014-04-28-cloning-2048-in-haskell.md

 ## Helpers

-Moving one vector at a time isn't too useful.
+Moving one line at a time isn't too useful.
 We want to move the whole board at once.
-Since the board is a list of vectors, we can map our function over it.
+Since the board is a list of lines, we can map our function over it.

 {% highlight hs %}
 shift' :: Board -> Board